 There are more than 400 different breeds of dog in the world this statistic doesn’t take into account the numerous mixed breeds that are becoming increasingly popular.

-Dog’s age at different rates depending on size, breed and more importantly weight.
-A Great Dane would be classed as senior at 6 or 7 years, where a small breed such as a miniature poodle would have to be almost twice that age to be classed as a senior.
+Dogs age at different rates depending on size, breed and more importantly weight.
+A Great Dane would be classed as a senior at 6 or 7 years, whereas a small breed such as a miniature poodle would have to be almost twice that age to be classed as a senior.
 Weight also plays a major part in the calculation of ages.

 Puppies that are overfed produce extra fat cells so they can store the excess calories.

 Once these extra fat cells have been created, they stay with the dog for life and the dog is then going to be prone to obesity.

 If the pups are overweight as pups; the extra weight can also put stress on the dog’s bones which may lead to hip and elbow dysplasia and other skeleton and joint problems.

 The picture above is Gunner, a dog I bred from two dogs I owned.
 He was born on Easter Friday 2017 and was part of a litter of seven puppies.
 He is super fit he was my pick of the litter and he is a working cocker spaniel and works as a gundog along with my other 4 dogs

 My dogs will run well over 100 miles on a working day.
 Weight is therefore not an issue keeping weight on can be which is why I always feed the best.

 Exercise: Lack of exercise can also be a cause of obesity.
 Dogs need both mental and physical stimulation to stay healthy and fit.
 Of course, the amount of exercise you give an older dog must be relative to the ability taking into consideration declining muscle tone and bone deterioration.

 Some of the first signs of ageing is a tendency to sleep for longer periods, especially in a deep sleep.
 A reduction in general activity and a loss of drive for previous types of stimulation, such as games with toys, chase, retrieve and tug.